-If the volume is part of an Advanced File System domain, use the AdvFS backup utilities instead of LSM to back up the volume.
-See your AdvFS documentation for more information on the backup utilities available.
-See Section 5.3.1 for more information on backing up the LSM configuration database.
+Note If the volume is part of an Advanced File System domain, use the vdump command to back up the volume.
+See $AdvFS$ $Administration$ for more information.

 The way you back up an LSM volume depends on the number and type of plexes in the volume: